tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 full, we must check if there exists a `Tx` of lower priority that can be evicted to make room for the new `Tx` with higher priority.

-If such a `Tx` exists, we find it by sorting the current priority queue index and finding the first `Tx` with lower priority.
+If such a `Tx` exists, we find it by obtaining a read lock and sorting the priority queue index.
+Once sorted, we find the first `Tx` with lower priority.
 We then remove this `Tx` from the priority queue index as well as the `<sender:*Tx>` mapping.

 This will require additional `O(n)` space and `O(n*log(n))` runtime complexity.